Connect with others who understand.

 • Extreme humidity levels

-For more information on preventing eczema flare-ups, read about the itch-scratch cycle of eczema.
+For more information on preventing flare-ups, read about the itch-scratch cycle of eczema.

 The tips mentioned earlier for managing general eczema also apply to dyshidrotic eczema.
-In addition, your health care provider may suggest the following specific measures:
+In addition, your healthcare provider may recommend the following measures:

 • Drying your hands completely, then applying petroleum jelly or cream to protect them